beyondwords-io/player/doc/building-your-own-ui.md

 });
 ```

+Note that the player will always be mounted in the DOM, even when you are using headless mode.

+This is because the player is built on top of a native media element (a `<video>` tag).

 ## How to build a UI

 The simplest way to build your own UI is to repeatedly query the player instance and re-render.